Skip to content

 • Transit

-If your worker nodes are launched in a restricted private network, then confirm that your worker nodes can reach the Amazon EKS API server endpoint.
-For more information, see the requirements to run Amazon EKS in a private cluster without outbound internet access.
+If you launched your worker nodes in a restricted private network, then confirm that your worker nodes can reach the Amazon EKS API server endpoint.
+Make sure that you meet the requirements to run Amazon EKS in a private cluster without outbound internet access.

-If you aren't using AWS PrivateLink endpoints, then verify access to API endpoints through a proxy server for the following AWS services:
+If you don't use AWS PrivateLink endpoints, then verify access to API endpoints through a proxy server for the following AWS services:

 • Amazon EC2